 BA Design (Industrial Design, Hons), RMIT.
 Associate Degree in Design (Furniture), RMIT.

 Chris grew up in a tool shop in a town on the border of NSW and VIC.
-When he wasn’t playing with tools he was playing music, which remained his primary passion till the age of 25 when he decided there might be more to those tools...
+When he wasn’t playing with tools he was playing guitar, which remained his primary passion till the age of 25 when he decided there might be more to those tools...

 In 2015 Chris set up a studio in the back corner of BiGfiSh with the intention of focusing on his freelance furniture design business.
-It soon became apparent that Chris and BiGfiSh were made for each other and he came on board as a designer and maker shortly after.
+It soon became apparent that Chris and BiGfiSh were made for each other and he came on board as a designer shortly after.
 Chris brings a fresh, thoughtful eye to the design table and with his hands on skills, he’s able to realise a concept on the workshop floor.
 Chris sees BiGfiSh as an adventure playground for adults.